Frequently Asked Questions

 TYAIR-ree.
 Go here to listen to a proper pronunciation.
 However, I know Sarah would just say it as “Terry.”
 Bottom line: ignore the “H.”

-I saw online that you also write under the pen names Rachel Connor and Charlene Riley.
+I saw online that you also write under the pen names Rachel Connor, M.C.
+Riley, and Charlene Riley.
 Is this true?
 And, if so, what have you written under these pseudonyms?

-These were two pen names I had considered taking for different projects, however, in the end, these books were written as Michelle Rowen — the Nightshade books for Berkley Sensation and my Nightwatchers series for Harlequin Teen.
-For pen names I actually do use/have used, they are Michelle Maddox (officially retired after one book that came out in ’08), and Morgan Rhodes, which is my pen name for my new YA high fantasy series.
-That is IT for pen names!!
+These were pen names I had considered taking for different projects, however, in the end, these books were written as Michelle Rowen — the Nightshade books for Berkley Sensation and my Nightwatchers series for Harlequin Teen.
+For pen names I actually do use/have used, they are Michelle Maddox (officially retired after one book that came out in ’08), and Morgan Rhodes, which is my pen name for my YA high fantasy series with Razorbill Books.

 Are your books available in other countries?